ccccmagicboy/Marlin_fw_action/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

-Have you read Marlin's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/MarlinFirmware/Marlin/blob/master/.github/code_of_conduct.md

 Do you want to ask a question?
 Are you looking for support?
 Please don't post here.
-Instead please use one of the support links at https://github.com/MarlinFirmware/Marlin/issues/new/choose
+Instead please use one of the support links at https://github.com/ccccmagicboy/Marlin_fw_action/issues/new/choose

-Before filing an issue be sure to test the "bugfix" branches to see whether the issue has been resolved.

 -->